paper-code20/Covid-19-Forecasting-via-Deep-Learning-andTopological-Data-Analysis/README.md

 * **ChangeFormat_Hospitalizations_XXXX.R**: These Scripts change the original format of county for each state data to our format for the deep learning model.
 The extracted datasets are stored in the **CSV** directory.
 * **LSTM_TDA_California_XXXX.py**: This script fits a LSTM model on Covid data using files available in the **InputLSTM** directory and saves the forecastings into the **Saved** directory
 * **ExtractWeekly_Features_Washington**:  This Script changes the original format of county for each state data to our own format for the deep learning model.
-* **Dynamic Network.py**: This script builds the Dynamic Network and extract topological summaries, and saves these  results a csv file.
+* **Dynamic Network.py**: This script builds the Dynamic Network and extract topological summaries, and saves these results in a CSV file.